Financial Aid Refund Policy

 - Provost and VP for Academic Affairs, Maximilian J. Seel

-- VP for Student Affairs, Les P. Cook
+- VP for Student Affairs and Advancement, Les P. Cook

 - VP for Administration, Ellen S. Horsch